 When completed, the road project would transverse Ghana, Benin Republic and Togo.

-Financial agreement signed for the construction of the Lagos-Abidjan Highway
+A financial agreement signed for the construction of the Lagos-Abidjan Highway

 The Federal Government of Nigeria has signed a financial agreement for the construction of the Lagos-Abidjan highway.
 This is according to the Minister of Power, Works and Housing, Babatunde Fashola, through a Senior Information Officer in the ministry Olusegun Ogunkayode.